StanGirard/seo-audits-toolkit/beta/django.md

 And in another terminal run:

-`celery -A SEO_Django  worker -l info`
+`celery -A osat  worker -l info`

+`celery -A osat beat -l info`

-A little explanation on what those things do.
+A little explanation on what those things do later on.

 #### Migrate